i-am-bee/bee-agent-framework/examples/agents/granite/README.md

 The [granite_wiki_bee](/examples/agents/granite/granite_wiki_bee.ts) agent is set up to demonstrate more advanced usage of the bee agent framework, specifically performing information retrieval on tool output via the frameworks tool customization options.

-This agent uses the `WikipediaTool` which enables it to search wikipedia and access articles.
-However, Wikipedia articles are often quite large which can overfill the LLM's context window and include inforation that may not be relevant to the task.
+This agent uses the [WikipediaTool](/src/tools/search/wikipedia.ts) which enables it to search wikipedia and access articles.
+However, Wikipedia articles are often quite large which can overfill the LLM's context window and include information that may not be relevant to the task.

 In this example the wikipedia tool interface is extended so that the agent can specify both a wikipedia page and a search query within the page.
-The wikipedia tool output is chunked and piped into a `SimilarityTool` that calculates the cosine similarity between the query and the data chunks.
+The wikipedia tool output is chunked and piped into a [SimilarityTool](/src/tools/similarity.ts) that calculates the cosine similarity between the query and the data chunks.
 Only the most relevant chunks are then provided to the agents memory.

 This example uses Ollama exclusively.